-Credit exposure in the FCDU arises principally from financial assets at amortized cost consisting of Due from other banks.
+Credit exposure in the FCDU arises principally from financial assets at amortized cost consisting of Due from other banks and related interest receivable.
 The Credit Policy Group works with the Credit Committee in managing credit risks, and reports are regularly provided to the Board of Directors.

-The maximum credit risk exposure relates to Due from other banks which amounts to P168,442,075 as at December 31, 2023 (2022 - P196,509,221), which are deposited in a reputable bank and are considered fully performing (Note 2).
+The maximum credit risk exposure relates to Due from other banks and accrued interest receivable, presented as part of other assets in the statement of condition, which amounts to P181,470,606 and P12,444, respectively, as at December 31, 2024 (2023 - P168,442,075 and P5,699, respectively), which are deposited in a reputable bank and are considered fully performing (Note 2).
 Deposits are made in a reputable bank with good credit ratings.
-Management has determined that there is a low risk of default on these deposits and has assessed that the said counterparty has strong capacity to meet its contractual cash flow obligations in the near term.
+Management has determined that there is a low risk of default on these deposits and interest receivable and has assessed that the said counterparty has strong capacity to meet its contractual cash flow obligations in the near term.
 Low credit risk assets are at a minimum subject to 12-month expected credit loss (ECL).
-Based on its assessment, management has ascertained that the corresponding 12-month ECL is not material for financial reporting purposes as at December 31, 2023 and 2022.
+Based on its assessment, management has ascertained that the corresponding 12-month ECL is not material for financial reporting purposes as at December 31, 2024 and 2023.